yuta-51/portfolio/_posts/2021-7-1-OWL-Predictions.md

 	title="project-overview" width="800"/>

+# Challenges
+- Manipulating the data into a usable form through SQL queries.
+- Dealing with inconsistent player data (hard to tell with long-format data)

 # Procedure
 ## Step 1: Gathering Data
 The match and player data is available [here](https://overwatchleague.com/en-us/statslab) for free thanks to the Overwatch League (OWL).
 We will use the match data as well as player data from the 2020 and 2021 season.
 The data is loaded into a PostgreDB server using DDL (CREATE TABLE) to create the table and set data column data types then importing the csv.